 February 25, 2025

 U.S. District Court for the District of Columbia granted a preliminary injunction of the OMB’s freeze on federal grant disbursements that has put essential services across the nation in jeopardy, in response to a suit filed by Democracy Forward on behalf of the National Council of Nonprofits, the American Public Health Association, Main Street Alliance, and SAGE.
-The motion filed by Democracy Forward sought to continue to block the White House Office of Management and Budget from pausing disbursements from all open agency grants and loans, as revealed in a memo issued
+The ruling states that OMB is prohibited from implementing, giving effect to, or reinstating under a different name the unilateral freeze of all new federal spending, attempted under OMB’s funding freeze directive.
+OMB must instruct all federal agencies of the preliminary injunction.

 Judge Blocks DEI Orders